bat-serjo/lamer/README.txt

 		If you decide to compile using cygwin simply do
 		g++ -Wall -o "lamer"  ./src/*.cpp -I <path to lame headers> <path to>/libmp3lame.a -lpthread

-		The EXE folder contains compiled binaries for both.
-		The tests/testwav folder contains some small publicly available wave files (including broken ones) used for testing.